BotoX/xiaomi-m365-compatible-bms/README.md

 #### IMPORTANT: The M365 ESC - connects to P- of the BMS!
 **Otherwise the M365 will be damaged when you brake with a full battery due to overvoltage!**

-**P- has to be used to charge the battery, otherwise the BMS offers no protection against faulty chargers/overvoltage!**
+**C- has to be used to charge the battery, otherwise the BMS offers no protection against faulty chargers/overvoltage!**

 **Do not cut the big - trace on the M365 ESC or it will damage the BMS because of different GND potentials on UART!**